humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails3.md

-Don't tell the instructors in the **Introduction to Web Development and Design Principals**, but we're going to use a shortcut in our design and layout with the [Twitter Bootstrap](http://getbootstrap.com/) CSS framework to now only make things look a lot better, but also give us a version of the application that works as well on mobile devises as it does on the browser.
+Don't tell the instructors in the **Introduction to Web Development and Design Principals**, but we're going to use a shortcut in our design and layout with the [Twitter Bootstrap](http://getbootstrap.com/) CSS framework to not only make things look a lot better, but also to give us a version of the application that works as well on mobile devises as it does on the browser.